IgniteUI/help-topics/topics/02_Controls/igDataChart/05_Styling/~igDataChart_Styling_Themes.md

 1.  <a id="copy-default-css"></a>Copy the default chart CSS file.

- 	**Copy the CSS file, with the default chart styles (`infragistics.ui.chart.css`), from the Ignite UI installation folder to the themes folder of your web site or application.**
+ 	**Copy the CSS file, with the default chart styles (`infragistics.ui.chart.css`), from the %%ProductName%% installation folder to the themes folder of your web site or application.**

  	For instance, if you have a folder `Content/themes` in your web site or application where keep the CSS files used by the application, then make a copy of the default chart CSS file mentioned above in `Content/themes/MyChartTheme/ig.ui.chart.custom.css`.